 A person may, in the course of participating in the sport or other activities of (Organisation) or carrying out their work, form a belief on reasonable grounds that a child is in need of protection from child abuse.

-If a person is concerned about an immediate risk to a child’s safety, the person must phone “000” as soon as practicable.
+If a person is concerned about an immediate risk to a child’s safety, the person must phone Victoria Police on “000” as soon as practicable.

-Child abuse can be divided into four categories:
+Specific types of Child abuse include:

-Physical abuse: occurs when a child has suffered, or is likely to suffer, significant harm as a result of a physical injury, such as a non-accidental physical injury.
+Physical abuse: occurs when a child has suffered, or is likely to suffer, significant Harm as a result of a physical injury, such as a non-accidental physical injury.

-Sexual abuse: occurs when a child has suffered, or is likely to suffer, significant harm as a result of sexual abuse, such as when a child is exploited, or used by another for his or her sexual gratification or sexual arousal, or for that of others.
+Sexual abuse: occurs when a child has suffered, or is likely to suffer, significant Harm as a result of sexual abuse, such as when a child is exploited, or used by another for his or her sexual gratification or sexual arousal, or for that of others.

-Emotional and psychological abuse: occurs when a child has suffered, or is likely to suffer, emotional or psychological harm of such a kind that the child’s emotional or intellectual development is or is likely to be significantly damaged; and
+Emotional and psychological abuse: occurs when a child has suffered, or is likely to suffer, emotional or psychological Harm of such a kind that the child’s emotional or intellectual development is or is likely to be significantly damaged; and

 Neglect: occurs when a child’s physical development or health has been, or is likely to be significantly damaged.
 It refers to an omission, such as depriving a child of food, clothing, warmth, hygiene, intellectual stimulation, supervision and safety, attachment to and affection from adults, or medical care.

-Child abuse includes any actions that results in actual or potential harm to a child, in circumstances where the child’s parents have not protected, or are unlikely to protect, the child.

 Mandatory Reporters

-Select classes of people in the community (including teachers, nurses and doctors) are required by law to report to the Child Protection Unit of the Department of Health and Human Services (DHHS) where they have formed a belief, on reasonable grounds, that a child is in need of protection because they have suffered (or are likely to suffer) significant harm due to physical or sexual abuse.
+Select classes of people in the community (including teachers, nurses and doctors – amongst others) are required by law to report to the Child Protection Unit of the Department of Health and Human Services (DHHS) where they have formed a belief, on reasonable grounds, that a child is in need of protection because they have suffered (or are likely to suffer) significant harm due to physical or sexual abuse.

 This report must be made as soon as practicable, and after each occasion where he or she becomes aware of a further reasonable grounds for the belief.